Learning the optimal scale for GWAS through hierarchical SNP aggregation: Introduction

 Recent breakthroughs in microarray technology have meant that hundreds of thousands of single nucleotide polymorphisms (SNPs) can now be densely genotyped at moderate cost.
 As a result it has become possible to characterize the genome of an individual with up to a million genetic markers.
 These rapid advances in DNA sequencing technologies have also made it possible to carry out exome and whole-genome sequencing studies of complex diseases.
 In this context, Genome-Wide Association Studies (GWAS) have been widely used to identify causal genomic variants implied in the expression of different human diseases (rare, Mendelian, or multifactorial diseases).

 From a statistical point of view, looking for these variants can be supported by hypothesis testing.
 The standard approach in GWAS is based on univariate regression (logistic regression in case-control studies), with affected individuals being tested against healthy individuals at one or more loci.
 Classical testing schemes are subject to false positives (that is to say SNPs that are falsely identified as significant variables).
-One way around this problem is to apply a correction for the False Discovery Rate \citep{benjamini_controlling_1995, dalmasso_simple_2005}.
-Unfortunately, this increases the risk of missing true associations that have only a small effect on the phenotype (which is usually the case in GWAS). \cite{maher_personal_2008} suggested that standard approaches such as multiple hypothesis testing may not be appropriate for the detection of small effects from multiple SNPs.
+One way around this problem is to apply a correction for the False Discovery Rate \cite[FDR,][]{benjamini_controlling_1995, dalmasso_simple_2005}.
+Unfortunately, this increases the risk of missing true associations that have only a small effect on the phenotype, which is usually the case in GWAS. \cite{maher_personal_2008} suggested that standard approaches such as multiple hypothesis testing may not be appropriate for the detection of small effects from multiple SNPs.
 In such cases a significant part of the heritability can be missing and GWAS fails to detect all possible genetic variants associated with a disease.

 Furthermore, this kind of standard approach faces other limitations: \begin{enumerate}[noitemsep] \item It does not directly account for correlations among the predictors, whereas these correlations can be very strong as a result of linkage disequilibrium (LD).
-SNPs can be correlated even where they are not physically linked, because of population structure or epistasis. \item It does not account for epistasis (gene by gene interactions), i.e. causal effects that are only observed when certain combinations of mutations are present in the genome. \item It does not directly provide predictive models for estimating the genetic risk of the disease. \item It focuses on identifying common markers with allele-frequency (MAF) above 5$\%$, although it is likely that analyzing low-frequency (0.5$\%$ < MAF< 5$\%$) and rare (MAF < 0.5$\%$) variants would be able to explain additional disease risks or trait variability~\citep{lee_rare-variant_2014}. \end{enumerate}
+SNPs can be correlated even where they are not physically linked, because of population structure or epistasis (gene by gene interactions). \item It does not account for epistasis, i.e. causal effects that are only observed when certain combinations of mutations are present in the genome. \item It does not directly provide predictive models for estimating the genetic risk of the disease. \item It focuses on identifying common markers with allele-frequency (MAF) above 5$\%$, although it is likely that analyzing low-frequency ($0.5\% <$ MAF $< 5\%$) and rare (MAF $< 0.5\%$) variants would be able to explain additional disease risks or trait variability~\citep{lee_rare-variant_2014}. \end{enumerate}